 - If a JBU vehicle is not available for an employee for JBU business travel and the employee chooses to use a rental, Facilities Services may arrange for a rental vehicle.
 Drivers are responsible for the pickup and return of rented vehicles.
 The department will be charged the actual cost of the rental plus fuel.
 Rentals must be returned filled with gas.
 Drivers are responsible for complying with all rental requirements.

 - A JBU Visa Card is provided for each vehicle, specific to that vehicle.
-These cards must be used rather than the University Visa cards, personal credit cards, or cash.
-Using the JBU Visa card saves approximately 19%.
+These cards must be used rather than the University Visa cards, personal credit cards or cash.
+Using the JBU Visa card saves approximately 19 percent.
 The cards are for fuel and necessary repairs only.
 JBU vehicles are to be returned filled with gas.
 All Visa fuel purchases require a receipt returned with the key packet for verification at the FSB office.

 - A Transportation Ticket is provided with the key packet.
 The beginning mileage is normally recorded prior to each trip.
 If it is not, record it on the ticket before departure.
 Record ending mileage upon return.
 Turn the Transportation Report, fuel receipt and key/card holder in to the FSB office.
 The yellow copy will be sent to you with mileage and fuel costs.
 If returning a vehicle after office hours, drop all items through the mail slot in the FSB office door.

 - Pike Passes are permanently installed in each vehicle.
 Please make sure they remain.
-Texas Toll Tags are available, but must be checked out and in.
-Please indicate on the Transportation Ticket how many trips were made for accurate toll charges.
+Pike Passes work on Texas Toll roads.

 - JBU vehicles are cleaned and maintained regularly.
 If a problem is noted with the vehicle, or the vehicle has not been adequately prepared, please note the item on the Transportation Ticket for immediate and prompt attention.
 Vehicles must be returned with all personal items and/or trash removed.